 From the moment my students stepped into the gym for their workshop with Damarise they were captivated.
 She set the tone for a space that was welcoming and accepting and they felt at ease right away.
 They were ready to take risks and follow her lead to try their hand at some new movements and new things.
-I was so pleased to see their faces light up as they felt her encouragement and tested their abilities with new sequences.
-My class was engaged during their time with Damarise and they had the opportunity to participate in this unique opportunity of learning about, and participating in, French culture.
-Elizabeth DeVries, Teacher, École South Sahali Elementary
+I was so pleased to see their faces light up as they felt her encouragement and tested their abilities.
+Elizabeth DeVries, Teacher, École South Sahali Elementary, Kamloops

-An intensive week of creation and performance for elementary school children.
-I work with the school to create a dynamic program that interweaves the performing art disciplines.
-Students explore technical and expressive aspects of performance, leaving room for their own individuality and group dynamics.
-Each custom built project integrates contemporary and world dance, improvisation, vocalization, mime, music and theatrics.
-Within a very short timeframe, students are able to learn, create, and interpret performance material.
-Themes are agreed upon with the school, and can include environmental stewardship, mythic storytelling, history & culture, curriculum connections, and more.
+An intensive week of creation and performance for Elementary schools.
+I work with the school to create a dynamic program that interweaves the performing arts.
+Students explore technique and expression, leaving room for individuality and collective energy.
+Projects may integrate creative and traditional dances, improvisation, vocalization, physical theatre and music.
+Within a short timeframe students learn, create and interpret material.
+Themes are chosen with the school, and can include environmental stewardship, mythic storytelling, history and culture, curriculum connections and more.